othyn/macos-jockey/README.md

 5. Head back to the Jockey app and try opening it again, it should now work as normal.
 6. When Jockey first attempts to mount a share, it will pop-up and prompt for Finder access, which you will need to grant in order for Jockey to mount shares in your behalf.
+    - Alternatively, you can grant Jockey 'Full Disk Access' within System Settings > Privacy & Security, but I will leave that down to your best judgement.

 <!-- Contributing -->